 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights other than those in the patent database.
 ISO and IEC shall not be held responsible for identifying any or all such patent rights.

-a. bility i. se in the , and and a second second
+a. se in the , ent rights.

 Information technology - Genomic information representation -